Prenuptial Agreement Lawyers in San Diego

 You enter into a marriage with the hopes that it will last forever.
 Unfortunately, that is not always the case.
 While most people think of marriage as a romantic and religious union, it is also a contract that binds both spouses to certain terms and conditions regarding assets and debts.

 Negotiating a prenuptial agreement establishes a marital contract on your own terms, and we highly recommend it.
 Call Huguenor Mattis, A.P.C., at (858) 458-9500 today for a free consultation about your unique situation.
-Thomas Huguenor is a San Diego family law attorney with 35 years of experience helping couples negotiate fair and valid contracts that establish property and financial issues at the start of a marriage, so that future conflicts may be avoided.
+Our San Diego family law attorneys have over four decades of experience helping couples negotiate fair and valid contracts that establish property and financial issues at the start of a marriage.
+Our team will go to work so that future conflicts may be avoided.